Texas Tech Law Public-Service Program

 Current 1L and 2L students can log in to Blackboard to view more information related to the requirement, including a list of pre-approved law-related and non-law related opportunities and the forms necessary to obtain credit.
-Visit MyTechLaw for 3L opportunities in the Pro Bono Honor Roll program, and find more opportunities on Twitter and Facebook.
+Visit Facebook and getconnected.volunteerlubbock.org for public-service opportunities.

-If you have any questions about the program or if you are interested in partnering with the law school or a law student on a pro bono case or project, please contact Director for Pro Bono Projects, Elma Moreno at email@example.com or (806) 834-8793.
+If you are an attorney or a legal aid provider who would like to discuss partnering with the law school or a law student on a pro bono case or project, please contact Director for Pro Bono Projects, Elma Moreno at email@example.com or (806) 834-8793.
 Please do not contact this office if you are a potential client seeking legal advice or representation.